Skip to main content

 This article has explored how to create functional web components with scoped elements, dynamic styling, and module federation.
 By leveraging the power of hooks and functional programming principles.

-Its crucial to note that this is a proof of concept and not sutable for any production use case.
+Its crucial to note there will always be an aguament to be made for "best web framework".
+This article and research is a proof of concept and not sutable for any production use case.
 This article aims to illustrate the possibilities of creating functional web components with Lit and how developers can experiment with different approaches to building web interfaces.